Harrison Spring

+Largest natural spring in Indiana, U.S.

 Harrison Spring is the largest spring in the U.S. state of Indiana.
 It is located in west-central Harrison County, near the Blue River and just north of White Cloud.

-The Spring
+Physical characteristics

 Several dye trace studies have shown that the drainage basin of Harrison Spring is, by Indiana standards, very large.
 Indian Creek is a major infeeder to the Harrison Springs drainage system as the entire summer flow of Indian Creek can disappear at the Sinks of Indian Creek and re-emerge at Harrison Springs in low-flow conditions, in about one hour.
-Given that Big Indian Creek – upstream of the Sinks of Indian Creek – drains an area between Corydon and Georgetown, as well as Little Indian Creek (an infeeder to Big Indian) drains an area that runs east of Lanesville, the Indian Creek portion of the Harrison Spring drainage basin alone drains an area of at least 200 sqmi.
+Given that Big Indian Creek – upstream of the Sinks of Indian Creek – drains an area between Corydon and Georgetown, and that Little Indian Creek (an infeeder to Big Indian) drains an area that runs east of Lanesville, the Indian Creek portion of the Harrison Spring drainage basin alone drains an area of at least 200 sqmi.

 The other major known drainage basin is nearly entirely subsurface karst drainage and includes a known area that runs from Harrison Spring to the north and northeast to Ramsey and Central Barren, just 2–3 mi south of Palmyra and contains an area of at least 39 sqmi.

 While mapping parts of Binkley's Cave, the largest known cave in Indiana, the cavers of the Indiana Speleological Survey (ISS) have noted that according to their cave mapping data, water in the Blowing Hole section of Binkley's appears to flow under the bed of Indian Creek, near the Sinks of Indian Creek, and resurge at Harrison Spring.
 This is further proven by dye trace studies performed in the sinkhole plain containing Binkley's Cave.